History of Istanbul in Timeline

 In 2024, Euromonitor International ranked Istanbul as the second most visited city in the world, welcoming 23 million visitors.

-In the 2024 local elections, Ekrem İmamoğlu was re-elected by a 12-point margin, winning 51.15% of the vote.
-The CHP also won mayoralties in 26 of İstanbul's 39 districts.
+In the 2024 local elections, Ekrem İmamoğlu was re-elected by a 12-point margin and the CHP won mayoralties in 26 of İstanbul's 39 districts.

-By 2025, once all phases are completed, Istanbul Airport will have six sets of runways, 16 taxiways, and the capacity to accommodate 200 million passengers annually.
+By 2025, once all phases are completed, Istanbul Airport is expected to have six sets of runways and be able to accommodate 200 million passengers a year.